bcnmy/docs/docs/Account/methods.md

 let signer = new ethers.Wallet("private key", provider);

-const smartAccount = await BiconomySmartAccountV2.create({
+const smartAccount = await createSmartAccountClient({
   signer: signer,
-  chainId: ChainId.POLYGON_MUMBAI, // Specify the desired chain (e.g., Polygon Mumbai)
   bundlerUrl: "", // bundler URL can be obtained from the dashboard
   biconomyPaymasterApiKey: "", // Biconomy Paymaster API Key can also be obtained from dashboard });